Jiyao06/GenPose/README.md

 ```

 ## Download dataset and models
-- Download camera_train, camera_val, real_train, real_test, ground-truth annotations and mesh models provided by <a href ="https://github.com/hughw19/NOCS_CVPR2019">NOCS</a>.
-Unzip and organize these files in $ROOT/data as follows:
+- Download camera_train, camera_val, real_train, real_test, ground-truth annotations and mesh models provided by <a href ="https://github.com/hughw19/NOCS_CVPR2019">NOCS</a> and unzip the data.
+Then move the file "mug_handle.pkl" from this repository's "data/Real/train" folder to the corresponding unzipped folders.
+The file "mug_handle.pkl" is provided by [GPV-Pose](https://github.com/lolrudy/GPV_Pose/blob/master/mug_handle.pkl).
+Organize these files in $ROOT/data as follows:
 ``` bash
 data
 ├── CAMERA